vielhuber/chefcookie/README.md

 load(['script1.js', 'script2.js'], function() { resolve(); }); // also supported
 ```

-#### waiting for a script
+#### wait for a tracker

-if your javascript is dependent on a specific script loaded by chefcookie, you should handle that case and wait for the provider being executed:
+if your javascript is dependent on a specific script loaded by chefcookie, you should handle that case and wait for the tracker being executed:

 ```js
 cc.waitFor('google_recaptcha').then(() => {});